-But what about the 12th, the most recent discovered yet most underrepresented system, the endocannabinoid system.
+But what about the 12th, the most recently discovered yet most underrepresented system, the endocannabinoid system?

-The endocannabinoid system is comprised of three components; cannabinoid receptors, endocannabinoids, and the enzymes that build and dismantle these endocannabinoids.
+The endocannabinoid system is comprised of three components; cannabinoid receptors, cannabinoids, and the enzymes that build and dismantle these cannabinoids.
 Let’s dive into each category:

 Cannabinoid receptors are large molecules that interact with cannabinoids.
-Two different kinds of cannabinoid receptors have been discovered, cannabinoid receptor type 1 (CB1) and cannabinoid receptor type 2 (CB2).
+Two different kinds of cannabinoid receptors have been discovered

 CB1 receptors are found in the central nervous system, especially in areas responding to harmful stimuli, short-term memory, and basal ganglia.
 They are also found in the peripheral nerves, reproductive organs, bones, and most body tissues.
 Once activated, CB1 receptors respond to and modulate psychoactivity, inflammatory response, pain control, appetite, sleep, and memory.